la2050/archive/_projects/2015/golden-heart-ranch-creating-opportunities-for-special-needs-young-adults.md

   teens and young adults the arena to reach their fullest potential.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23906%252Fdisplay%252F2014-08-12_11.41.58.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- We propose to build the best place to live for young adults with special needs.
-Golden Heart Ranch will have on and off site jobs, residential housing, opportunities for social events and community friendships.
-We are building an intentional community of the future that will give our special needs kids, teens and young adults the arena to reach their fullest potential.
 Where will you be working?:
   - San Fernando Valley
   - County of Los Angeles